ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

       -rw-rw-r-- 1 user ral 1228 Oct  9 10:09 build_jet_intel.env
       ...

-On Level 1 systems, the commands in the ``build_<platform>_<compiler>.env`` files can be directly copy-pasted into the command line, or the file can be sourced from the ufs-srweather-app ``env`` directory.
+On Level 1 systems, the commands in the ``build_<platform>_<compiler>.env`` files can be directly copy-pasted into the command line, or the file can be sourced from the ``ufs-srweather-app/env`` directory.
 For example, on Hera, run:

 .. code-block::

    source env/build_hera_intel.env

-from the main ufs-srweather-app directory to source the appropriate file.
+from the main ``ufs-srweather-app`` directory to source the appropriate file.

 On Level 2-4 systems, users will need to modify certain environment variables, such as the path to NCEP libraries, so that the SRW App can find and load the appropriate modules.
 For systems with Lmod installed, one of the current ``build_<platform>_<compiler>.env`` files can be copied and used as a template.
 To check if Lmod is installed, run ``echo $LMOD_PKG``, and see if it outputs a path to the Lmod package.
-On systems without Lmod, this process will typically involve commands in the form ``export <VARIABLE_NAME>=<PATH_TO_MODULE>``.
-You may need to use ``setenv`` rather than ``export`` depending on your shell environment.
+On systems without Lmod, users can modify or set the required environment variables using commands in the form ``export <VARIABLE_NAME>=<PATH_TO_MODULE>``.
+Users may need to use ``setenv`` rather than ``export`` depending on their shell environment.

 .. _BuildExecutables: